-In most cases, a local move is one that takes place within a 50-mile radius of your current location.
+In most cases, local moving takes place within a 50-mile radius of your current location.
 Many commercial moves are considered local moves and are subject to the same industry standards as local moves.
 The industry standard is to charge by hour, with the hourly rate based on the number of movers and the number of trucks required for the job.
 We calculate your hourly rate during our onsite estimate, and that makes it important for you to show us everything you plan to move.

 Our estimates include the time it will take our teams to leave the garage, arrive at your home and finish the job.
 If packing is needed, we charge for that by the hour, and we charge for materials based on actual usage.
 We provide you with all costs and charges at the time of our estimate.